oam-dev/spec/design/20200105-spec-v1alpha2-kubernetes-friendly.md

 1. An ApplicationConfiguration _references_ distinct Component resources, grouping them into one logical application and providing inputs to their parameters.
-1. Each Component embed an OAM “workload” under the `.spec.workload` key.
+1. Each Component embed an OAM “workload” under the `spec.workload` key.
    Available workloads are defined by WorkloadDefinitions.
 In Kubernetes runtimes any existing custom resource with a corresponding WorkloadDefinition can be used in a Component.